golangci/golangci-lint/README.md

 ### Mac OS X

-Yhere are two versions of `bash-completion`, v1 and v2.
+There are two versions of `bash-completion`, v1 and v2.
 V1 is for Bash 3.2 (which is the default on macOS), and v2 is for Bash 4.1+.
 The `golangci-lint` completion script doesn’t work correctly with bash-completion v1 and Bash 3.2.
 It requires bash-completion v2 and Bash 4.1+.
 Thus, to be able to correctly use `golangci-lint` completion on macOS, you have to install and use Bash 4.1+ ([instructions](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba)).
 The following instructions assume that you use Bash 4.1+ (that is, any Bash version of 4.1 or newer).

 Install `bash-completion v2`: